Take a 21-month Break From Paying Interest

 Who Should Get This Card

-- The Citi® Diamond Preferred® Card is a great fit for those who want plenty of time to pay down debt or finance a large purchase, without being charged interest.
+- The is a great fit for those who want plenty of time to pay down debt or finance a large purchase, without being charged interest.

 - This is why I've personally signed up for this card and recommend it to all my friends.
-This combination of features - the 21-month vacation from paying interest, Citi Entertainment® benefits and no annual fee - is too good to pass up.
+This combination of features - the 21-month vacation from paying interest, free access to your FICO® Score and no annual fee - is too good to pass up.
 We don't know how much longer they'll be offering it.